Bacalhau: History

 In Portugal, bacalhau is often sold as a generic product with no brand information.
 Customers are free to touch, smell, and otherwise personally inspect the fish, which is very different from how fresh seafood is often sold.
 Stores can carry a large variety of bacalhau differing in color, size, smell, taste, and dryness.
 Such variation has led Portugal to define requirements as to what products can carry the label Bacalhau de Cura Tradicional Portuguesa.
 They are however, graded by weight which often defines what price category the bacalhau is sold under.
-The largest is Especial, which are large pieces of whole fish weighing more than 4kg.
-Following this are Graúdo (4-2kg), Crescido (2-1kg), Corrente (1-0.5kg) and Miúdo (below 500g).
+The largest is Especial, which are large pieces of whole fish weighing more than 4 kg.
+Following this are Graúdo (4–2 kg), Crescido (2–1 kg), Corrente (1–0.5 kg) and Miúdo (below 500g).